 3. Execute your trades.

 After you finally decide what company shares to buy, the next thing to do is execute your trade.
-As mentioned earlier, the main role of your stock broker is to provide you a platform to buy and sell shares of companies.
+As mentioned earlier, the primary role of your stock broker is to provide you a platform to buy and sell shares of companies.
 They act as the middlemen between you and the corporations listed on the stock exchange.
 Every online broker has a unique trading platform.
 The image below is the 'Trading' window of COL Financial.
 All you have to do is to enter the stock code of the company you want to buy, enter the number of shares, at what price you want to buy, review and confirm your order.

 4. Monitor your company.

 Purchasing a stock of a corporation means becoming its official part-OWNER, regardless how many stocks or percentages of the company you own.
-You invested your hard-earned money in them and the worst thing to do next is to forget it.
+You invested your hard-earned money in them, and the worst thing to do next is to forget it.
 Treat stock investing as a business.
 Always be informed about the company you bought, the market, and factors that affect it through your PSE website, PSE Edge, your broker and different forms of media (newspaper, the internet, etc.).

 FAQ (Frequently Asked Questions)

 - When is the best time to start investing in the stock market?